Frequently Asked Questions

 What’s Your Style of Photography?

-That’s another really good question.
+That’s a really good question.
 My style of working is very unobtrusive – I like the slip into the crowd at the party and blend in – which helps me capture genuine expressions and moments of interaction.
-However, I wouldn’t call my photojournalistic per se, because there are times when I’ll be directing and posing and generally setting up an image that just might not happen if I didn’t influence things a bit.
+However, I wouldn’t call my photojournalistic per se, because there are times when I’ll be directing and generally setting up an image that just might not happen if I didn’t create the possibility.
 Also, I think there’s an impression that photojournalistic photographers stand at a distance, somewhat removed from the action, and that’s definitely not how I work.

 What Happens After the Mitzvah Celebration is Over?